-Oregon Telepsychiatry Services
+Oregon Telepsychiatry Service Providers

 According to a Forbes article released in February 2020 regarding the current state of mental health in America, over 10 million adults report having an unmet need for mental health services.
 With 113 designated health professional shortage areas for mental health alone in Oregon, establishing a telepsychiatry program would allow more patients in need to receive care.
 With the help of an experienced telepsychiatry partner community mental health care centers and primary care facilities can begin to increase access to care, improving the health of their communities.